95thcobra/Docker-Home/README.md

-# Open-RSC Docker Home
+# Open RSC Docker Home
-An easy to run RSC private server environment
+An easy to run RSC private server environment using Docker.

 ___

 ## Install prerequisites

-This project has been made to work in `(Windows, Ubuntu Linux, and macOS)`.
+This is compatible with `(Windows, Ubuntu Linux, and macOS)`.

 Prerequisites:

 * [Git](https://git-scm.com/downloads)
 * [Docker](https://docs.docker.com/engine/installation/)

-If your running Ubuntu 18.04, execute this script and skip the rest of this section:
+If your running Ubuntu 18.04, execute the following script and skip the rest of this section:

   ```sh
   ./install-docker-linux.sh
   ```

-To manually set up the prerequisites in Ubuntu 18.04 (bionic) Linux (modify as needed):
+To manually set up the prerequisites in Ubuntu 18.04 (bionic) Linux (modify where it reads "bionic" below as needed for your Ubuntu distro):

   ```sh
   sudo apt update && install build-essential apt-transport-https ca-certificates curl software-properties-common -y